Introduction

 An endpoint is the base URL that you connect to when using the API.

-These base URLs are dynamic for each of your app's deployments, and can be reviewed on the Manage API data browser page for your deployment (see steps to access this page in the Enabling the API section above).
+These base URLs are dynamic for each of your app's deployments, and can be reviewed on the Manage API data browser page for your deployment (see steps to access this page in the section above).

 Base URLs have the following structure: